The spiritual world is not straightforward

 it or not, the other apostles at the time were not aware of the

 complete details of how the New Covenant worked, just as most of the church still does not know, or at least does not accept.
-I realized that when I saw the Lord was guiding me much as He had Paul, chosen to reveal the gospel's more complete working, though for years I did not have scriptural proof for what I felt - that the other apostles only had incomplete knowledge of how the New Covenant worked.
+I realized that when I saw the Lord was guiding me much as He had Paul, chosen to reveal the gospel's more complete working, though for years I did not have scriptural proof for what I felt - that the other apostles only had incomplete knowledge of how the New Covenant worked, for truly, "we know in part and we prophesy in part" (1 Corinthians 13:9).

 That ended in March of 2020, when I was evaluating Galatians 2 for a brother of the faith.
 I saw there, that Paul did know more about the gospel and went to Jerusalem to confirm with the other apostles "the gospel which [he] preached among the Gentiles" (Galatians 2:2) after about 18 years of serving Christ outside of Jerusalem (Galatians 1:15-2:9).